 “That was when the world wasn’t so big and I could see everywhere.
 It was when my father was a hero and not a human.” — Markus Zusak

-Dad was the oldest of two children.
-He excelled at annoying the crap out of his younger sister Shirley.
-Yet, he still managed to remain the apple of his Mom’s eye.
-He adored his Mom.
-“She was a great woman,” Dad said with great emphasis.
+My dad, Alvin was born into a family as the oldest of two children.
+During his early years he excelled at annoying the crap out of his younger sister, Shirley.
+Yet, somehow despite the fact he was a shit disturber, he remained the apple of his Mom’s eye.
+He adored his Mother till the end of his time.
+“She was a great woman,” he would say emphatically.
 “A hard working woman —And boy could she swing an axe.”

-He retired to British Columbia, with his second wife, Gil, to a life of fishing, curling, and golfing.
+Alvin retired to British Columbia, with his second wife, Gil, to a life of fishing, curling, and golfing.
 He even had the occasional game of ‘Why the hell did I play ball?
-I can hardly walk‘, with a slow-pitch team called the Brew Crew, in Robson B.C.
+I can hardly walk‘, with a slow-pitch team called the Brew Crew, in Robson, B.C.

-Dad never considered the possibility that cancer might be the thing to snuff out his life.
-I’m not sure why.
-After a lifetime of smoking he should have known the big C would be the logical result.
+It’s funny, my Dad never considered the possibility that cancer might snuff out his life.
+I’m not sure why he hadn’t, after a lifetime of smoking he should have known the big C would be the logical result.
 Oddly enough it didn’t take hold in his lungs, it took root in his bowels.
-They operated, gave him a colostomy, chemo and radiation.
-He toughed it out.
-Even though he would have preferred a bolt of lightening rather than the long drawn out treatments making him feel sicker than the illness itself.
+They operated, and then treated him with chemo and radiation.
+He toughed it out, even though he would have preferred a bolt of lightening, rather than the long drawn out treatments, making him feel sicker than the illness itself.
 It was a shocking experience after a lifetime of good health.

-When the cancer came back, it sapped his strength and ate away at his body.
-It angered him, “I look like a goddamn concentration camp victim,” he would say.
-And he did, I could have learned every bone in a human skeleton on my Dad.
-Yet he breathed.
+When the cancer came back, it sapped his strength, and ate his body.
+The damage caused by the sickness angered Alvin, “I look like a goddamn concentration camp victim,” he would say.
+And he did, I could have learned every bone in a human skeleton on him.
+Yet, Dad still breathed.

 When he became a grandfather, he literally beamed when spending time with his grandkids, a sunflower would have swivelled on it’s stalk to follow the glow in his heart.

-My Dad died at the age of 76, one year ago today.
-He was the oldest, young hearted person, I ever knew.
-He is deeply missed.
-For such a slender fellow he sure took up a big space in our hearts.
-God Bless Pops.
+My Dad died at the age of 76.
+He was the oldest, young-hearted person, I ever knew.
+He will forever be missed.
+For such a slender fellow he sure took up a big space in plenty of hearts.
+God, Bless him.